Job Title: Operations Coordinator

 - Provide additional administrative support to DUQU team, including regular building walkthroughs.

 Monday-Friday 8:30am-4:30pm.
 During peak periods, which consist of move-in week, move-out week, and room selection week, employee will be asked to provide after-hours overtime work on designated nights and weekends.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
-The work environment is mid- to high-paced.
-The noise level in the work environment is usually moderate.
+The work environment is mid-to-high paced.
+The noise level is usually moderate.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Furthermore, while the employee is expected to perform most of their responsibilities while on site, some flexibility exists for remote work opportunities.